hornos/flock2/README.md

 Create 3 VMs (aka triangle):

-    flock2 out 3 core centos64
+    flock2 out 3 core centos7

-Start the boot servers on your OS X host:
+Start the boot servers on your OS X host in 2 terminals (mind that at the very first VB start you have to start and stop one server manually to have haost vboxnet0 ip initialized):

     flock2 http
     flock2 boot